reprojection-calibration/pnp/README.md

   consumers.
 This makes the connection between [semantic versioning](https://semver.org/) and the source code a literal structural component of the repository.
 * Benefit #3) Reduced source code dependencies - Dependencies on source code can be especially hard to manage.
 In C++ source code dependencies on other projects are introduced via the `#include` directive.
-All the include directives in the public API (i.e. those found at the top of the files found in [include/pnp/](code/include/pnp/)) must be present on the system of the user consuming the library.
+All the included files in the public API (i.e. those found at the top of the files found in [include/pnp/](code/include/pnp/)) must be present on the system of the user consuming the library.
 Therefore, there is a premium on reducing the number of includes in the public API and in some cases entirely redesigning the public API to remove "exotic" includes.
-  If for example in the public API of your header there is a requirement for an exotic include, for example a JSON class defined in a thirdparty Github repository - you can basically count on the fact that your libray is an order of magnitude harder to use than it should be.
+If for example in the public API of your header there is a requirement for an exotic include, for example a JSON class defined in a third-party Github repository - and there is no mechanism to automatically install it - you can basically count on the fact that your libray is an order of magnitude harder to use than it could be.
+Thoughtfully designing and only installing a clearly defined public API can dramatically reduce the source code dependencies of an installed library.
-*
-* Following the principle of "include what you use" (and only what you use!) means th
+* Benefit #4) Tight coupling of source code and unit testing - Searching for corresponding .hpp, .cpp and the corresponding unit test files often consume an unnecessary amount of time.
+By putting these all directly adjacent to one another in the [src/](code/src/) folder we make it easy to find corresponding files and make the relationship between files a structural part of the repository itself.

 ## Open implementation questions

+* What to do with K
+* How to handle noise and covariance estimation